Miro is a natural fit for workshops and meetings and you can definitely use our product for such needs.

 There are several options for inviting collaborators and conducting a remote workshop or meeting in Miro.

-If you are looking for real-time collaboration on an online whiteboard with freehand drawing and sticky notes, Free Plan is a great starting point for you as you can invite an unlimited number of collaborators with editor rights to your account and each of our boards is infinite.
+If you are looking for real-time collaboration on an online whiteboard with freehand drawing and sticky notes, Free plan is a great starting point for you as you can invite an unlimited number of collaborators with editor rights to your team and each of our boards is infinite.

 - You can have three active editable boards at a time, other boards will be archived

-- All boards are visible to all team members – everyone, who you invite to your Miro account can see your content
+- All boards are visible to all team members – everyone, who you invite to your Miro team can see your content

-Miro offers to use built-in video chat right on the board with up to 25 participants using videoconferencing simultaneously.
-You can use on Team, Business, Consultant, and Enterprise Plans.
+- Miro offers to use built-in video chat right on the board with up to 25 participants using videoconferencing simultaneously.
+You can use it on Starter, Business, Consultant, and Enterprise plans

 It’s also possible to use Miro together with your videoconferencing tool of choice:

 - Invite meeting or workshop participants to the board and to the video call

 - Have the meeting organizer or workshop facilitator share their screen with the Miro board open